Cole Tomas Allen: Attempted Assassination of President Trump at the White House Correspondents’ Dinner

 A Night of Celebration Turns Chaotic

 The White House Correspondents’ Dinner on April 25, 2026, was meant to be a glamorous evening celebrating journalism and democracy.
 Instead, it became the scene of a chilling assassination attempt.
-Cole Tomas Allen, a 31‑year‑old computer engineer from California, tried to storm the Washington Hilton armed with a shotgun, pistol, and knives, aiming to target President Donald Trump and senior officials.
+Cole Tomas Allen, a 31‑year‑old computer engineer from California, tried to storm the Washington Hilton Hotel armed with a shotgun, pistol, and knives, aiming to target President Donald Trump and senior officials.

 Who Is Cole Tomas Allen?